jafsparrow/hotel/libs/orderapp/home/README.md

-# orderapp-shell
+# orderapp-home

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test orderapp-shell` to execute the unit tests.
+Run `nx test orderapp-home` to execute the unit tests.